dzier0-byui/cse210-projects/README.md

 # cse210-ww-student-template
-for students in the worldwide content version of CSE 210.
+For students in the worldwide content version of CSE 210.
+'My new work'

 This repository contains the starter code for many different projects.
 They are arranged as follows: